smerminod/multicolor-nanoparticle-classification/README.md

 ## Key Computational Challenges

 Our analysis of cathodoluminescence (CL) datasets necessitates robust data processing strategies.
 This involves specific signal processing challenges with analogies to those found in neuroimaging:
-1. **Multi-Modal Data Fusion**: Integrating functional data (low-resolution CL) with structural data (high-resolution SEM) to bridge the resolution gap between elemental identity and physical morphology, **similar to fMRI-to-MRI registration**.
+1. **Multi-Modal Data Fusion**: Integrating functional data (low-resolution CL) with structural data (high-resolution SEM) to bridge the gap between elemental identity and physical morphology, **similar to fMRI-to-MRI registration**.
 2. **Signal Unmixing**: High particle density leads to CL signal overlap between adjacent nano-emitters.
 Furthermore, non-local electron excitation creates long-range spatial crosstalk **similar to volume conduction** in electrophysiology, where the recorded signal is a superposition of local and distant sources.
 3. **Probabilistic Population Decoding**: Going beyond simple classification to **probabilistic decoding of heterogeneous populations** of nanoparticles.
 The challenge is to infer a latent variable (elemental composition) from noisy observations (CL photon counts).